SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/broker.md

 - `guaranteed_msging_defragmentation_threshold_min_interval` (Number) Minimum interval of time (in minutes) between defragmentation runs triggered by thresholds.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `15`.
 Available since 2.25.
 - `guaranteed_msging_defragmentation_threshold_usage_percentage` (Number) Percentage of spool usage needed to trigger defragmentation run.
 The minimum value allowed is 30%.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `50`.
 Available since 2.25.
 - `guaranteed_msging_disk_array_wwn` (String) The WWN number to use when accessing a LUN on an external disk array.
 The default value is `""`.
 Available since 2.18.
 - `guaranteed_msging_disk_location` (String) The disk location for the the guaranteed message spool (required for high availability with guaranteed messaging).
 When external is chosen the guaranteed message spool is stored on an external disk array attached to the router.
 If internal storage is currently used, changing to external causes message spooling on the router to stop and messages spooled on the internal storage to be deleted.
 If internal is chosen the guaranteed message spool is stored on an external disk array attached to the router.
 If internal storage is currently used, changing to external causes message spooling on the router to stop and messages spooled on the internal storage to be deleted.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as guaranteedMsgingEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as guaranteed_msging_enabled will be temporarily set to false to apply the change.
 The default value is `"external"`.
 The allowed values and their meaning are:

 <pre>
 "external" - The guaranteed message spool is stored on an external disk array attached to the appliance.